tinymce/tinymce-docs/enterprise/advanced-tables.md

 title: Advanced Tables plugin
 title_nav: Advanced Tables
 description: Add sorting functionality to tables.
-keywords: sort tables advanced advtable
+keywords: sort tables advanced advtable premium
 ---

-The initial release of Advanced Tables adds sorting functionality to tables in {{site.productname}}.
+Advanced Tables adds sorting functionality to tables in {{site.productname}}.
 Tables can be sorted by row or column values using:
 * The **Sort** options in the **Table** menu.
 * The **Sort** options in the table contextual menu.
+* The **Sort** options in the **Table** toolbar menu button.

 **For example:**